Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Detector model and resolution predictions

-For very small $d$ values, FI predicts $\sigma(d)$ values in the range of tens of cm, which are even larger than the spread of photon pattern for SS events in our TPC model.
+For very small $d$ values, FI predicts $\sigma(d)$ values in the range of tens of cm, which are even larger than the spread of photon patterns for SS events in our TPC model.
 This prediction is unphysical and represents an instability of the FI matrix in near-degeneracy conditions.
 As discussed in Sec.~\ref{sec:fisher}, when two vertices are close to each other, a degeneracy between parameters describing the vertices emerges; changes in a parameter for one vertex may be compensated by a proportionate change in parameters for the other vertex.
-Mathematically, degeneracies of parameters cause the FI matrix which is constructed from likelihood score covariance, to become ill-conditioned.
-With a complete degeneracy between two parameters, the FI matrix is non-invertible and the CRLB limits would diverge.
+Mathematically, degeneracies of parameters cause the FI matrix, which is constructed from likelihood score covariance, to become ill-conditioned.
+With a complete degeneracy between two parameters, the FI matrix has eigenvalues containing 0, and is thus non-invertible; as a result, the CRLB limits would diverge.
 For these unphysical $\sigma(d)$ values, the condition number of the FI matrix, calculated as the ratio of the largest eigenvalue to the smallest, is observed to increase by orders of magnitude even with a millimeter-level change in $d$.
-In this work, we discard values of $\sigma(d)$ larger than 10cm.
+In this work, we exclude values of $\sigma(d)$ greater than 10~cm.
 The validity of this approach will be further studied with the simulation and reconstruction efforts presented in Sec.~\ref{sec:methods}.